Chrismarsh/CHM/docs/build.rst

 Setup CHM source folders
 ------------------------

 An out of source build should be used.
+That is, build in a seperate folder removed from the CHM source.
 This makes it easier to clean up and start from scratch.
 An example is given below:

 ::